TheMortalVirus/Temp-And-Humid/README.md

 and if you don't have the MCUFRIEND ex i will include it for you

 Hope it helps and thanks for stopping by!!

+Credit goes to https://www.youtube.com/watch?v=ATROwE9lYHM&t=451s his video is what sparked the idea